You may be surprised to learn that Desoxyn is actually methamphetamine. It is the only remaining marketed pharmaceutical containing methamphetamine.1

-Desoxyn’s addictive potential is linked to the drug’s effect on the brain.
+Desoxyn’s addictive potential is linked to the drug’s effects on the brain.
 When consumed, both this drug and other stimulants trigger an increased release of neurotransmitters, including dopamine.
-The release of excess dopamine creates rewarding feelings that over time prompt the user to prioritize drug use over other activities, even as negative consequences mount 1,2,3.
+The release of excess dopamine creates rewarding feelings that, over time, prompt the user to prioritize drug use over other activities, even as negative consequences mount.1,2,3

-According to the Substance Abuse and Mental Health Services Administration, in 2014, of the 1.6 million that admitted to previous month stimulant abuse, about 570,000 were abusing methamphetamine.
+According to the Substance Abuse and Mental Health Services Administration, in 2014, of the 1.6 million people who admitted to previous month stimulant abuse, about 570,000 were abusing methamphetamine.

 - Increased energy.